 Two nerves, one on each side of the body, control vocal cord opening and closing.
 They start in the lower part of the brain, travel through the neck, into the chest, and ultimately return to the voice box (hence their name: recurrent laryngeal nerves).
 Any disease or surgery that disrupts signal transmission along these pathways can impair vocal cord motion.

 In the case of unilateral (one-sided) vocal cord paralysis, the vocal cord gap that results during speech can usually be reduced by pushing the non-moving vocal cord towards the middle with an injection into it.
 Early after the onset of vocal cord paralysis, we may not know whether the vocal cord will start to move again.
 The use of a temporary injectable material, which lasts several months, is ideal, because laryngoplasty surgery may not be needed if the vocal cord recovers motion on its own again.

-Many ear, nose, and throat (ENT) physicians only perform vocal cord injections in the operating room, under general anesthesia.
+Many ENT physicians only perform vocal cord injections in the operating room, under general anesthesia.
 At the Voice Center, we routinely inject an immobile vocal cord in the office in a matter of minutes, using only topical anesthesia while the patient is wide awake.
 Patients often walk out of the examination room with a dramatically better-sounding voice, restoring their ability to communicate and avoiding general anesthesia.
 We can even perform this procedure at the bedside for hospitalized patients, speeding their recovery and discharge.

 Examples of Patients Before and After Treatment

 #1 Research Hospital in America